Details

 Goals

 Enable the Java Virtual Machine to load Java code compiled Ahead of Time to native code, if it was compiled by a compiler from a matching Java Virtual Machine.
-Allow C1, C2, and JVMCI Compilers to code native code Ahead of Time for a Java Virtual Machine to use.
+Allow C1, C2, and JVMCI Compilers to compile native code Ahead of Time for a Java Virtual Machine to use.
 "Profiling" code is code compiled by C1 in tiers 2 and 3 for use as baseline execution and profiling, while "Optimized" code is heavily optimized code produced by C1 in tier 1, C2, or any compatible JVMCI compiler for use as permanent, always optimized code that executes outside the Tiered Compilation model and is hence not subject to optimization and deoptimization cycles.

 Non-Goals